The 7 Stages Of Grief And How They Affect You

 Are there 7 or 5 stages of grief?

-How long does the 7 stages of grief last?
+How long does grief typically last?